DataONEorg/d1_python/README.md

 Fixtures can be loaded directly into the test database from the JSON files but it's much faster to keep an extra copy of the db as a template and create the test db as needed with Postgres' "create database from template" function.
 So we only load the fixtures into a template database and reuse the template.
 This is implemented in `./conftest.py`.

-Note that science object bytes are stored on disk, so they are not captured in the db fixture.
+Science object bytes are stored on disk, so they are not captured in the db fixture.
 If a test needs get(), getChecksum() and replica() to work, it must first create the correct file in GMN's object store or mock object store reads.
 The bytes are predetermined for a given test PID.
 See `d1_test.d1_test_case.generate_reproducible_sciobj_str()` and `d1_gmn.app.util.sciobj_file_path()`.

 ### Setting up the development environment